BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 available at no additional cost when run on Amazon EC2, and it can even run over SSH forwarding.

 The [installation process](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux.html)
-for an existing Amazon Linux instance is prohibitively long, but there is a pre-built AMI available instead.
+for an existing Amazon Linux instance is prohibitively complex, but fortunately there is a pre-built AMI available instead.

 To get up and running, launch a new EC2 instance using either [NICE DCV for Amazon Linux 2](https://aws.amazon.com/marketplace/pp/prodview-ulbymol35e3ws) or [NICE DCV for Amazon Linux 2 (ARM)](https://aws.amazon.com/marketplace/pp/prodview-lb5bojtkc3wv2) depending on your choice of architecture.
 I ran a `t4g.small` Spot instance, costing less than $0.01 per hour.

-There's no need to whitelist any ports other than SSH (22), as you can connect with a port forward of 8443, which is used to serve the remote desktop, running something like:
+There's no need to whitelist any ports other than SSH (22), as you can connect by forwarding port 8443, used to serve the remote desktop, running something like:

     ssh -L 8443:localhost:8443 -i ~/.ssh/your-key.pem ec2-user@ec2-xx-xx-xx-xx.eu-west-2.compute.amazonaws.com